Ow0cast/Ow0cast/README.md

 ---
 ### About me
-i play video games, and like to fuck with people that make token loggers for discord. you can probably find me playing phasmophobia, subnautica or factorio i sometimes stream on [twitch](https://twitch.tv/fakeovercast). you should follow me
+I play video games, and like to fuck with people that make token loggers for discord.
+You can probably find me playing phasmophobia, subnautica or factorio
+I sometimes stream on [twitch](https://twitch.tv/fakeovercast).
+You should follow me.